legendreddragon/legendreddragon.github.io/lord/levels/level6.md

 ### Odds for Sparhawk (%)

-Chances of defeating Sparhawk with 0 to 24.
+Chances of defeating Sparhawk with 0 or 24 Gems.

-*100M trials on each simulation*
+*\*100M trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 12D<br> | 12D<br>H | 12A<br> | 12A<br>H |
 |:----------:|--------:|---------:|--------:|---------:|--------:|---------:|